sdiehl/wiwinwlh/tutorial.md

 $ cabal install -j4 --only-dependencies
 ```

-Let's look at an example cabal file.
-There are two main entry points that any
+Let's look at an example ``.cabal`` file.
+There are two main entry points that
-package may provide: a ``library`` and an ``executable``.
-Multiple executables
+any package may provide: a ``library`` and an ``executable``.
+Multiple
-can be defined but only one library.
-In addition, there is a special form of
+executables can be defined but only one library.
+In addition, there is a special
-executable entry point ``Test-Suite``, which defines an interface for invoking
+form of executable entry point ``Test-Suite``, which defines an interface for
-unit tests from cabal.
+invoking unit tests from ``cabal``.

-For a library, the ``exposed-modules`` field in the cabal file indicates which
+For a library, the ``exposed-modules`` field in the ``.cabal`` file indicates
-modules within the package structure will be publicly visible when the package
+which modules within the package structure will be publicly visible when the
-is installed.
-These are the user-facing APIs that we wish to expose to
+package is installed.
+These modules are the user-facing APIs that we wish to
-downstream consumers.
+expose to downstream consumers.

 For an executable, the ``main-is`` field indicates the Main module for the
 project that exports the ``main`` function that runs the executable logic of